Meet Geoff the River Cleaner

 Parks Victoria is intercepting as much rubbish as it can before it reaches Port Phillip Bay.
 The litter traps help to protect Victoria’s precious marine ecosystem, including the Bay’s marine protected areas.

-As well as collecting floating rubbish and debris, Parks Victoria also periodically dredges the Yarra to keep the boating channels open and remove anything that has sunk to the bottom.
+As well as collecting floating rubbish and debris, Parks Victoria also periodically dredges the to keep the boating channels open and remove anything that has sunk to the bottom.

-Last year the dredging program removed more than 20,000 cubic metres of silt – eight full-sized Olympic swimming pools – along with more than 100 e-bikes and e-scooters, more than 30 road bikes and 40 trolleys.
+Last year dredging program removed more than 20,000 cubic of silt – eight full-sized Olympic swimming pools – along with more than 100 e-bikes and e-scooters, more than 30 road bikes and 40 trolleys.